NiranjanaA7/Data-Science-job-market-EDA/README.md

 - Try richer features (e.g. job description length/embeddings, interaction terms) to push model R² higher
 - Add automated retraining / a data-versioning check so the dashboard warns if the model was trained on stale data
 - Switch notebooks and the training script to relative paths for portability
-- Deploy to Streamlit Community Cloud and swap in the live demo link above